Former Blue Jays reliever Dennis Lamp turns 66 today.

-Lamp pitched three seasons for the Jays, in the middle of a 16 year MLB career.
+Lamp pitched three season for the Jays, in the middle of a 16 year MLB career.

 His career started in 1977, with the Cubs, pitching 4 seasons there.
 In 126 games, 108 starts, he had a 28-41 record and a 4.08 ERA.
 In 1981 he crossed over to the south side to play for the White Sox for the next 3 years, going 25-21 with a 3.45 ERA in 120 games, 42 starts.

 In 1984, Lamp went 8-8, 9 saves, with a 4.55 ERA in 56 games, 4 starts.
 In 85 innings, he allowed 97 hits 38 hits and 45 strikeouts.
-The 9 saves were just 1 short of the team leaders Jimmy Key and Roy Lee Jackson.
+The 9 saves was just 1 short of the team high of 10.
 He pitched ok, but not really what you would like from a closer.

-We made the playoffs for the first time that year.
+That was our first year to make the post-season.
 We lost out to the Royals, in 7 games, in the ALCS.
 Dennis had a great series, pitching in 3 games, 9.1 innings, allowing just 2 hits, 1 walk with 10 strikeouts.
 He and Dave Stieb were our best pitchers.
 Stieb made 3 starts, had a 3.10 ERA in 20.1 innings.
 Our other starters had a rough time.
-Doyle Alexander had a 8.71 ERA in 2 starts, and Jimmy Key a 5.19 ERA in 2 starts.
+Doyle Alexander had a 8.71 ERA in 2 starts and Jimmy Key a 5.19 ERA in 2 starts.

 And, not surprisingly, he came up just short of his vesting option.
 It was a bit of a complicated option.
-The option would vested if he got ‘100 points’ over 1985 and 1986.
+The option would be picked up if he got ‘100 points’ over 1985 and 1986.
 He got 1 point for a relief appearance and 2 points for a start.
-By the beginning of September, he had 94 points, and if he appeared in just 6 games, his option would be picked up.
-The Jays sat Lamp from September 2 to the 28th, getting him into two games in the last week of the season.
+By the start of September he had 94 points, and if he appeared in just 6 games his option would be picked up.
+The Jays sat Lamp from September 2nd to the 28th, getting him into two games in the last week of the season.